ln56b/ln56b/README.md

 ###  In progress  :hourglass_flowing_sand:

- :eyes:  I’m currently developing in PHP and MongoDB for a 3-month mission :eyes:
+ :eyes:  I’m currently developing a full-stack shopping-list with Angular, NestJS and MongoDB :eyes:

  ---